born 1950 in Sydney, Australia

 In 2020, Milliss participated in Kaldor Public Art Project 36: do it (australia), the organisation’s first digital art project.

-Commissioned as part of Kaldor Public Art Projects’ 50th anniversary Making Art Public at the Art Gallery of New South Wales, 7 September 2019 – 16 February 2020.
+Commissioned by Kaldor Public Art Projects for the exhibition Making Art Public: 50 Years of Kaldor Public Art Projects at the Art Gallery of New South Wales, 7 September 2019 – 16 February 2020

 Images courtesy the artist and Kaldor Public Art Projects